Benzylic activation in tricarbonyl(arene)chromium complexes: Benzylic functionalization reactions

+Related reactions

 Complexation of a haloarene to chromium increases its propensity to undergo oxidative addition.
 Suzuki cross coupling of a planar chiral chromium haloarene complex with an aryl boronic acid is thus a viable method for the synthesis of axially chiral biaryls.
 In the example below, the syn isomer is formed in preference to the anti isomer; when R2 is the formyl group, the selectivity reverses.